Neural Embeddings for Web Testing: Background

 \subsection{Automated Web Model Inference}

-Automated web model inference techniques, such as crawling, operate through state exploration by triggering events (e.g., clicks) and by generating inputs that cause state transitions in the web app.
-Whenever significant changes in the current web page are detected, a new \textit{state} is added to the model.
-A state can be viewed as an abstraction of all the dynamic, runtime versions of the same logical web page, often represented by their Document Object Models (DOMs).
-The final model is a set of states, i.e., the set of abstract web pages of the web app, and edges that represent transitions between states.
+Automated web model inference techniques, such as crawling, construct structural models of web applications by systematically exploring their GUI states.
+This process involves triggering user-driven events (e.g., clicks) and generating input values that cause the application to transition between different pages or views.
+When a significant change in the rendered content is observed, a new abstract state is added to the inferred model.
+Each state serves as a generalization of all dynamic runtime instances of a logical page, typically characterized by their underlying DOMs.
+The resulting model comprises a set of abstract states representing logical web pages and a set of transitions (edges) that capture possible navigations or interactions connecting them.

-From a functional testing viewpoint, the optimal web app model, in terms of logical states and functionalities, is shown in \autoref{fig:near-duplicates-example} (center).
-The model includes three states, namely \emph{Catalog page}, \emph{Detail page} and \emph{Buy page}.
-From the Catalog page, it is possible to navigate to the Detail page by clicking on a product.
-From a product Detail page, it is possible to either write a review for the product, which leads back to the same page, or buy the product, which causes a transition to the Buy page.
-From both the Detail and Buy pages, users can navigate back to the initial Catalog page.
+Consider a simple hotel reservation web application that displays available accommodations for the reservation.
+Users can view hotel details, add reviews, and make reservations (\autoref{fig:near-duplicates-example}, left).
+They can navigate from the Listings page to the Details page by clicking on a hotel item.
+On the Details page, users have the option to write a review or proceed with making a reservation.
+Additionally, users can return to the Details page from any other page by clicking the Home icon.
+After exploring these states, the model is generated by constructing a graph that records the reached states as nodes and the transitions as the edges of the graph (\autoref{fig:near-duplicates-example}, right).

-\subsection{Near-duplicate States}
+\subsection{Near-Duplicate States}

-\autoref{fig:near-duplicates-example} (right) shows a crawl model produced by the state-of-the-art crawler \crawljax~\cite{mesbah:tse12} with its default configuration, which consists of: (1)~no state abstraction capability, i.e., all dynamic states are regarded as new states; (2)~an ordered GUI events queuing strategy that considers HMTL elements from top to bottom and from left to right; (3)~a depth-first exploration strategy.